 ON THIS PAGE: You will learn about the different ways doctors use to treat children with this type of cancer.
 To see other pages, use the menu on the side of your screen.

 In general, cancer in children is uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
 That’s why more than 60% of children with cancer are treated as part of a clinical trial.
-Clinical trials are research studies that compare the best proven treatments available (standard treatments) with newer treatments that may be more effective.
-Investigating new treatments involves careful monitoring using scientific methods, and all participants are followed closely to track their health and progress.
+Clinical trials are research studies that compare the best proven treatments available (standard treatments) with newer approaches to treatments that may be more effective.
+Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
+Studying new treatments involves careful monitoring using scientific methods, and all participants are followed closely to track their health and progress.

 To take advantage of these newer treatments, all children with cancer should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children with cancer and have access to the latest research.
 A doctor who specializes in treating children with cancer is called a pediatric oncologist.
-In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
-Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, social workers, and counselors.
+In many cases, a team of doctors treats a child with cancer; this is called a multidisciplinary team.
+Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Descriptions of the most common treatment options for neuroblastoma are listed below.
 Treatment options and recommendations depend on several factors, including the size and location of the tumor, whether the cancer has spread, the risk classification, possible side effects, family preferences, and the child’s overall health.
-The treatment is tailored according to the risk group the tumor has been assigned, including the need for more than one type of therapy.
+The treatment is tailored according to the risk group the tumor has been assigned, including additional types of therapy.
+Your child’s care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
+Also, talk about the goals of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions.

 The doctor may also remove lymph nodes on both sides of the abdomen to look at them under a microscope to see if there are cancer cells.
 The doctor may also take a biopsy of the liver to find out if the disease has spread to the liver.
+Talk with your child’s surgeon about the possible side effects of the surgery and how they will be relieve or managed.
 Learn more about cancer surgery.

 Even if a tumor cannot be removed because of its location, a surgical biopsy (see Diagnosis) may still be done to determine the type of tumor.

 Most children with neuroblastoma will need to have chemotherapy.
-Chemotherapy may be used as the primary (main) treatment for neuroblastoma, or it may be given before surgery to shrink the tumor or after surgery to kill any remaining cancer cells.
-Chemotherapy for neuroblastoma may be given by mouth (orally) or injected into a vein (intravenous or IV) or muscle.
+Chemotherapy may be used as the primary treatment for neuroblastoma, or it may be given before surgery to shrink the tumor or after surgery to kill any remaining cancer cells.
 Occasionally, a single drug is given, but most often, a combination of drugs is used.

 Children with intermediate-risk neuroblastoma often receive the following drugs: